A Mighty Girl's top picks of building and engineering toys for inventive Mighty Girls from toddlers to teens.

 Kid K'Nex 131-Piece Set

 For all the kids who gaze longingly at older kids' K'Nex toys, now there are Kid K'Nex designed for small hands and younger minds!
 The chunky soft pieces are easy for younger kids to use, and the 1:1 scale idea cards make it easier for them to duplicate the end result.
 This set includes fun eye and ear/wing piece to allow kids to make all kinds of crazy creatures; ideas for eight creatures are included and the rest are up to their imagination!
+For a fun 375-piece set for older kids, ages 7 and up, check out the K'Nex Deluxe Building Set.

 Standard Unit Blocks